godotengine/godot-docs/development/cpp/custom_modules_in_cpp.rst

 Using the module
 ----------------

-Using your newly created module is very easy, from any script you can now do:
+You can now use your newly created moedule from any script:

 ::